Overview...this is one thing that we can do now to help preserve the memories and remember their sacrifice

 Process To Assume Care For A Grave(s)

-If you would like to take on this role for one or more graves, please check the report to determine if the grave(s) already has a volunteer providing care.
+If you would like to take on the grave care role for one or more graves, please check the report below to determine if the grave(s) already has a volunteer providing care.
 If the grave(s) do not have someone assuming care for the grave(s), please send an email to the 625 Squadron Webmaster at: 625squadron@gmail.com

 first and last name of the air crew member;